PitchLog BETA

 Runs in your browser.
 No setup and no App Store download.

-PitchLog review screen showing Pitch and Spread scores with note accuracy summaries after a take
+PitchLog review screen showing Accuracy and Stability scores with note summaries after a take

 Built by a working musician to make after-the-take intonation review easier.